 Q: How will services be provided to members?

 A: Members can request services in many ways – by phone, by e-mail or through our website.
 The request will be reviewed and discussed further with the member if clarification is needed.
-The request will then be forwarded to the team of volunteers.
+The request will then be forwarded to the list of volunteers who have expressed an interest in providing that service (errands and phone check-ins at this time).
 Once connected, the volunteer will contact the member to make final plans – appointment time and place.

 Q: What if a volunteer is not available?

 A: This is where our great database comes into play.
 If we can’t meet a need with our own volunteers, we may be able to connect members with another organization that can help.
 If those options don’t work, we can make a referral to one of our “member recommended” paid providers.

 A: The services that volunteers provide most often in existing villages include transportation (the most requested service), help with shopping and errands, household chores, gardening and light home repair and maintenance and support with in-home technology.
 Our surveys to date indicate that the most requested services will be transportation, opportunities for socialization and help with home maintenance and repairs.